Therealchainman/archive-cp/algorithms/rolling_median.md

 This one is 1-indexed also.
 So result[3] = elements from 0,1,2 index are in there.

+This algorithm implements a sliding window median cost computation, often used in range median queries or optimization problems.
+Here's a concise summary of its core functionality:

+Given an array arr and a window size k, for each position i (0-based), compute the total absolute deviation from the median of the k elements in the sliding window ending at i.

 ```cpp
 using int64 = long long;